 The first stage of the procedure is a laboratory investigation to determine if the OOS is clearly assignable to laboratory error.
 If so, then the result may be discarded and the test repeated.
-If the OOS is not clearly due to Laboratory, error them the investigation is expanded outside the laboratory testing and can include re-sampling.
+If the OOS is not clearly due to Laboratory, error the investigation is expanded outside the laboratory testing and can include re-sampling.

 In circumstances where the SOP is not followed, Justification must be documented and approved by the Head of the department.

 To ensure Good Laboratory Practice, The degree of validation should reflect the purpose of the analysis and the type of product being tested.
-For example, there should be an increasing degree between packaging materials, raw materials, intermediates, and finished product, clinical trial materials.
+For example, there should be an increasing degree between packaging materials, raw materials, intermediates, and finished products, clinical trial materials.
 The validation methodology must clearly be documented and should include:

 - Selectivity and specificity